ArnoldGihozo/arnoldsite/src/index.md

 ---
 layout: home
-title: A simple starter kit for Eleventy
+title: Welcome!
-postsHeading: Latest posts
+postsHeading: Current Projects
-archiveButtonText: See all posts
+archiveButtonText: See all projects
-metaDesc: 'Hylia is a lightweight Eleventy starter kit to help you to create your own blog or personal website.'
+# metaDesc: 'Hylia is a lightweight Eleventy starter kit to help you to create your own blog or personal website.'
 socialImage: ''
 ---